kwhat/jnativehook/readme.txt

 dynamically load it.
 All that is needed for most installations is placing the jar file in the programs class path.

-There maybe specific circumstances where bundling the native library within the jar is undesirable.
+There may be specific circumstances where bundling the native library within the jar is undesirable.
 For these situations the native library can be loaded from the java.library.path by specifying the location of the binary file.
-For example java -Djava.library.path=/usr/lib -jar JNativeHook.jar.
-If both an external and internal library are present the external library takes precedence.
+For example, java -Djava.library.path=/usr/lib -jar JNativeHook.jar.
+If both an external and internal library are present, the external library takes precedence.

 *** Known Issues ***
-The current native key code to virtual key code conversion method may fail for some non-english keys.
-If you encounter an incorrect key code please report the issue and include the output of the NativeKeyEvent's paramString().
+The current native key code to virtual key code conversion method may fail for some non-English keys.
+If you encounter an incorrect key code, please report the issue and include the output of the NativeKeyEvent's paramString().

 *** Solaris and BSD Support ***
-This program should compile and run on both Oralce Solaris and BSD Unix's.
-No binaries are provided for these platforms at this time due to cross compiler difficulties and the lack of official Java support for BSD.
+This program should compile and run on both Oralce Solaris and BSD Unix.
+No binaries are provided for these platforms at this time due to cross compiler difficulties and the lack of official Java support on the BSD platform.
 Please feel free to build on these platforms and report any issues that may arise.